 - Tuesday: Creamy grain-free “porridge” (note: omit water) with applesauce

-- Wednesday: Breakfast Skillet: Pineapple-Pork with one mandarin orange
+- Wednesday: Breakfast Skillet: Pineapple-Pork (this freezes very well)

 - Thursday: Carrot cake breakfast cereal and bacon

-Friday: AIP Hash: Mushrooms & Brussels Sprouts with applesauce
+Friday: AIP Hash: Mushrooms & Brussels Sprouts (this freezes well) with applesauce

 - Tuesday: Roasted Cinnamon Pear “Oatmeal” with Beef breakfast sausage